CurveDocs/curve-docs/docs/LLAMMA/pegkeeper.md

 ### `set_new_caller_share`
 !!! description "`PegKeeper.set_new_caller_share(_new_caller_share: uint256):`"

     Function to update the caller share.
-Caller share exists to incentivise users to call the `update` function.
+The caller share is denominated in $10^5$, which means that 10% would be equivalent to 10000.

     | Input      | Type   | Description |
     | ----------- | -------| ----|
     | `_new_caller_share` |  `uint256` | New caller share |

-    !!!note
+    !!! warning
         This function can only be called by the `admin` of the PegKepper, which is the ownership agent (CurveDAO).
-Changing the caller share therefore requires a dao vote.
-Caller share is denominated in 10^5, meaning 10% would be 10000.
+Therefore, changing the caller share requires a DAO vote.

     ??? quote "Source code"